Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: DISCUSSION

 \section{DISCUSSION}

 OSAS during pregnancy, characterized by intermittent hypoxia, has been associated with various maternal and fetal complications.
-One significant area of concern is the potential impact of maternal respiratory events on fetal immediate responses.
-This study aims to provide clinical evidence of the vertical effects of maternal intermittent hypoxia on the fetus by synchronously PSG and CTG in late-pregnancy women.
+This study aims to provide clinical evidence of the vertical effects of maternal intermittent hypoxia on the fetus by synchronously acquiring PSG and CTG in late-pregnancy women.
 We find that there are correlations between maternal hypoxic events and FHR changes, with the changes primarily characterized by accelerations.
 The duration of maternal hypoxic events is significant factor influencing immediate FHR changes.
 The second finding relates to the continuous monitoring of FHR and associated variables before, during, and after maternal hypoxic events.
 Both the mean FHR and its variability are significantly elevated during hypoxic episodes, but rapidly return to baseline levels following the resolution of oxygen desaturation.
+The hypothesis test results further clarify the informational content of the CV metric.
+For acceleration-linked events, the significant phase effect on FHR\mbox{\textsubscript{SD}} after controlling for mean FHR confirms that FHR variability is not merely a proportional reflection of the baseline heart rate level, but exhibits a distinct phase-dependent elevation during maternal hypoxic events.
+This implies that the during-event increase in FHR variability reflects a genuine physiological response---likely driven by heightened autonomic activity---rather than a mathematical artefact of elevated mean FHR.
+In contrast, for deceleration-linked events, the absence of a significant phase effect suggests that FHR variability changes in proportion to mean FHR changes, and the CV does not provide additional discriminative information in this subgroup.
+Given the smaller and more heterogeneous sample of deceleration events, particularly in Center~A, this null result should be interpreted with caution.

 Several research groups have conducted prospective studies using PSG or portable sleep monitoring devices in conjunction with FHR monitoring in small sample sizes to investigate whether maternal hypoxia can induce fetal hypoxia and immediate changes in FHR.
 Pitts et al.~\cite{pitts2021fetal} performed simultaneous monitoring with the WatchPAT portable sleep monitor and the Monica AN24 in 40 late-pregnancy women, 18 of whom (9 with OSAS) experienced 37 late deceleration events, 84\% of which were linked to respiratory events.
 These preliminary data suggest a strong correlation between maternal respiratory events and fetal decelerations.
 In contrast, Fung et al.~\cite{fung2013effects} found no significant association between respiratory events and FHR decelerations, except for one case of delayed deceleration in a fetus with severe FGR.
 Similarly, Wilson et al.~\cite{wilson2022maternal} found no correlation between respiratory events and FHR changes.